AppsCli/casazima_cli/README.md

 ---

-## 使用说明

-### 1. 配置 CasaOS / ZimaOS 服务器

-1. 启动 APP 后，如果尚未配置服务器：
-   - 登录页顶部会提示“配置服务器”按钮
-2. 进入「服务器配置」：
-   - 填写：
-     - 服务器名称（任意标识）
-     - 主机地址（IP 或域名，如 `192.168.1.100`、`casaos.local`）
-     - 端口（默认 80 或 443，视你的部署而定）
-     - 是否使用 HTTPS
-   - 保存后，可在列表中点“勾选”按钮设置为**激活服务器**

-> 只有存在一个激活服务器时，登录与其它 API 才能正常工作。

-### 2. 初始化服务器（Welcome 流程）

-若你的 CasaOS / ZimaOS 实例尚未完成初始化（与 Web UI 首次打开的流程一致）：

-1. APP 会在登录页自动调用 `/users/status` 判断是否需要初始化
-2. 若需要，将自动跳转到 `/welcome`：
-   - 步骤 1：欢迎页
-   - 步骤 2：创建账户（填用户名与两次密码）
-   - 步骤 3：完成页（自动登录并设置默认 app 顺序）
-3. 完成后进入首页。

-### 3. 登录 / 退出登录

-- 登录：
-  - 在登录页输入用户名 / 密码
-  - 点击“登录”按钮
-  - 成功后跳转到 `/home`
-- 退出登录：
-  - 在首页右上角头像菜单中选择“退出登录”
-  - 将清除本地 token 与用户信息，并返回登录页

-### 4. 首页（系统状态 + 应用）

-- 顶部卡片展示：
-  - CasaOS / ZimaOS 当前版本
-  - CPU 使用率
-  - 内存占用
-  - 磁盘容量与使用情况
-  - 网络上/下载速率
-- 下方 App 区域：
-  - 展示来自 `/v2/app_management/apps` 的应用列表
-  - 点击某个 App 卡片 → 进入应用详情页（信息展示已实现，安装/卸载为占位）

-### 5. 文件管理

-从首页 AppBar 点击“文件管理”按钮进入：

-- 网格 / 列表双视图切换
-- 支持：
-  - 浏览目录（默认根路径 `/DATA`，可自定义）
-  - 点击文件夹进入下一级目录
-  - 面包屑导航跳转任意上级目录
-  - 新建文件夹 / 文件
-  - 重命名文件 / 文件夹
-  - 删除文件 / 文件夹

-> 下载与文件内容预览目前保留入口，具体行为可根据你的需求后续对接。
+## Usage

+### 1. Configure CasaOS / ZimaOS Server

+1. After launching the app, if no server is configured:
+   - The login page shows a "Configure server" button at the top
+2. Go to **Server Config**:
+   - Fill in:
+     - Server name (any label)
+     - Host (IP or domain, e.g. `192.168.1.100`, `casaos.local`)
+     - Port (default 80 or 443, depending on your setup)
+     - Use HTTPS
+   - After saving, tap the checkmark in the list to set it as the **active server**

+> Login and other APIs only work when there is an active server.

+### 2. Initialize Server (Welcome Flow)

+If your CasaOS / ZimaOS instance is not yet initialized (same as first-time Web UI):

+1. The app calls `/users/status` on the login page to check if initialization is needed
+2. If needed, it redirects to `/welcome`:
+   - Step 1: Welcome page
+   - Step 2: Create account (username and password twice)
+   - Step 3: Done (auto-login and set default app order)
+3. Then you are taken to the home screen.

+### 3. Login / Logout

+- **Login**: Enter username and password on the login page, tap "Login", then go to `/home`
+- **Logout**: From the avatar menu (top-right on home), choose "Log out".
+Local tokens and user info are cleared and you return to the login page.

+### 4. Home (System Status + Apps)

+- Top cards show:
+  - CasaOS / ZimaOS version
+  - CPU usage
+  - Memory usage
+  - Disk capacity and usage
+  - Network upload/download speed
+- App area below:
+  - App list from `/v2/app_management/apps`
+  - Tap an app card → App detail page (info shown; install/uninstall are placeholders)

+### 5. File Management

+Enter from the "File Management" button in the home AppBar:

+- Grid / list view toggle
+- Browse directories (default root `/DATA`, configurable)
+- Tap folders to go deeper
+- Breadcrumb navigation to any parent directory
+- Create folder / file
+- Rename file / folder
+- Delete file / folder

+> File preview supports text, images, audio/video, PDF, etc. Download can be added later as needed.

 ---

-## 与 CasaOS-UI 的对应关系
+## Mapping to CasaOS-UI

-为方便后续继续“复刻”官方前端，这里给出主要映射关系：
+For easier continuation of the official frontend replication:

-- 初始化 & 登录：
+- Initialization & login:
   - `CasaOS-UI/src/views/Welcome.vue` → `lib/screens/welcome_screen.dart`
   - `CasaOS-UI/src/views/Login.vue` → `lib/screens/login_screen.dart`
-  - `CasaOS-UI/src/router/index.js` 中的 `beforeEach` → `lib/router/app_router.dart` 中 `redirect` 逻辑
+  - `beforeEach` in `CasaOS-UI/src/router/index.js` → `redirect` logic in `lib/router/app_router.dart`

-- 首页：
+- Home:
   - `CasaOS-UI/src/views/Home.vue` → `lib/screens/home_screen.dart`
-  - `CasaOS-UI/src/widgets/Cpu.vue` 等 → `lib/widgets/system_status_card.dart`
+  - `CasaOS-UI/src/widgets/Cpu.vue` etc. → `lib/widgets/system_status_card.dart`

-- 文件管理：
+- File management:
   - `CasaOS-UI/src/components/filebrowser/FilePanel.vue` → `lib/screens/file_browser_screen.dart` + `lib/providers/file_provider.dart`
-  - `CasaOS-UI/src/service/folder.js` / `file.js` → `lib/services/api_service.dart` 中对应方法
+  - `CasaOS-UI/src/service/folder.js` / `file.js` → corresponding methods in `lib/services/api_service.dart`

-- 应用：
+- Apps:
   - `CasaOS-UI/src/components/Apps/*` → `lib/widgets/app_grid.dart` + `lib/screens/app_detail_screen.dart`
-  - `CasaOS-UI/src/service/apps.js` / `container.js` → `lib/services/api_service.dart` 中 Apps 相关方法（部分已实现，安装/卸载待后续补全）
+  - `CasaOS-UI/src/service/apps.js` / `container.js` → Apps-related methods in `lib/services/api_service.dart` (partially implemented; install/uninstall pending)

 ---

-## 后续规划（可选）
+## CI/CD

-如需进一步完全复刻 CasaOS-UI，可继续在本项目基础上扩展：

-- App 安装 / 卸载 / 启停（对接 `/v2/app_management/compose` + `container` OpenAPI）
-- WebSocket 消息总线接入（`/v2/message_bus/socket.io/`），用于：
-  - App 安装进度
-  - 系统事件 / 通知
-  - 实时状态刷新
-- 文件预览（文本编辑 / 图片 / 音视频 / PDF / Office 文档等）
+The project uses GitHub Actions for CI and release:

+- **Test workflow** (`.github/workflows/test.yml`): Runs on push and PR to `master` / `main`, builds all platforms and uploads artifacts
+- **Release workflow** (`.github/workflows/release.yml`): Triggered by `v*.*.*` tags, builds release packages for all platforms and uploads to GitHub Releases

 ---

+## Future Plans (Optional)

+To further replicate CasaOS-UI:

+- App install / uninstall / start-stop (integrate `/v2/app_management/compose` + `container` OpenAPI)
+- WebSocket message bus (`/v2/message_bus/socket.io/`) for:
+  - App install progress
+  - System events / notifications
+  - Real-time status updates
+- Enhanced file preview (text editing / Office documents, etc.)

+---

-## 许可证
+## License

-本项目本身未显式声明许可证（请根据实际情况补充）。
+This project does not explicitly declare a license (please add as appropriate).
-CasaOS-UI 部分代码版权归 IceWhale / CasaOS 官方所有，使用和分发时请遵循其原始仓库的 LICENSE 要求。
+CasaOS-UI code is copyrighted by IceWhale / CasaOS; follow its original repository LICENSE for use and distribution.
+`build-flutter-app.sh` is licensed under MIT.